felixgamer27/Better-Dont-Disturb/README.md

 # Installation/setup
-The macro has a highly recommended setup to configure the qs tile (don't worry, it's just 1 minute and the macro will gide you through the process). if you need more help you can chech the [full Installation](https://github.com/felixgamer27/Better-Dont-Disturb/wiki/Full-installation-guide#full-installation-guide)guide in the wiki
+The macro has a highly recommended setup to configure the qs tile (don't worry, it's just 1 minute and the macro will gide you through the process). if you need more help you can chech the [full Installation](https://github.com/felixgamer27/Better-Dont-Disturb/wiki/Full-installation-guide#full-installation-guide) guide in the wiki